bkamins/JuliaForDataAnalysis/exercises/exercises04.md

 20   18.100 μs (0 allocations: 0 bytes)
 ```

-Notice that execution time for number `n` is roughly sum of ececution times
+Notice that execution time for number `n` is roughly sum of execution times
 for numbers `n-1` and `n-2`.

 </details>